 When a utility scale source of energy is required, multiple numbers of wind turbines are built closely and a wind farm is formed.
 A large wind farm may consist of hundreds of wind turbines.
 Wind farm are connected to the electrical power transmission network.

 Wind energy is a clean, no-emission renewable source of energy.
 Wind turbine produces electricity and contributes in reducing air pollution, green house gas emission and water usage of Fossil fuel utilizing power plants.
 The foot print of a wind turbine is also relatively small considering the amount of power it can produce.
 When wind turbines are located offshore they even have smaller impacts than turbines located on the lands.

 Wind power generation is completely depended on wind flow.
 So when wind is not flowing or wind flow is reduced, it impacts the power generation.
 That is why most of the time wind power is used as a supplement in the electrical power grid.

 There are some other drawbacks of wind turbines as well although they are not that significant comparing the benefits.
 Some do not the like view of a large machine near their landscape and some do not like the noise made by the rotating blade of the wind turbine.
 Some wind turbine causes death of birds and bats as well.

-To know more on Wind energy, go to Wind Energy Technologies
+To know more, go to Wind Energy Technologies